rbirkby/Ilmer.org/history/church.md

 _Colourised ~1915 photo of the church interior, showing the stove and flue_[^10]
 [^10]: Colourised photo of the church interior, showing the stove and flue.
 Source: [VCH Bucks, vol 4](https://www.british-history.ac.uk/vch/bucks/vol4)

 A photograph of the period shows a small stove installed in the nave with flue exiting the building approximately where the war memorial plaque was later installed.
-A prominent stone, previously painted, can be found in the exterior south wall possibly indicating where the flue exited the building.
+Aerial photographs from 1948 show a chimney exiting the tiled roof in alignment with a butress.
+A prominent stone, previously painted, can be found in the exterior south wall possibly indicating other work connected with the flue.
+Curiously, a second small chimney is also visible on the 1948 photo on the south of the chancel adjacent to the rood screen.

 ![Advert for a stove similar to that photographed in Ilmer church](/images/tortoise-stove-ad.jpg) _Advert for a stove similar to that photographed in Ilmer church_[^9]